StackVista/stackstate-docs/use/checks-and-monitors/monitors.md

 ## Overview

-I am going.
-The user clicked the button. we do not like that..
-HHorid.
-Gina is writing bad.
-max GB.
-maxmaxtest
-fabulicious
-superseb
-will this work??
-asdasdasdsasd
-TODO
-??? new commit
-one file changed\the same one and again
-I changed!!!
-Id did dammit i did no comma json andvale... me please!!

-StackState reports a health state for elements in the topology based on the health state reported by checks and monitors attached to the element.
+stackstate reports a health state for elements in the topology based on the health state reported by checks and monitors attached to the element.
 Checks and monitors have a similar function in StackState, but work differently under the hood.

 This page describes what StackState monitors are and how they work.